danwatford/thread-context-copy/README.md

 The ContextCopiers are responsible for copying or capturing the contextual information on the initial thread and applying the contextual information onto the new threads created by the ThreadFactory.

+## Example

+Class ExecutorServiceExample can be run as a test case.
+It demonstrates how thread-specific storage (using Log4J2's ThreadContext) can be copied to a Thread created by the ContextCopyingThreadFactory.